Teals53/hayday-bot/README.md

 ## 🙏 Special Thanks

-Special thanks to @Gercekefsane for providing required files for fixing zoom issue and contributing useful ideas and methods.
+Thanks to @Gercekefsane for providing and contributing hints about some critical ideas and methods.